Analysis: Facebook friends Itaú BBA in nod to Brazil growth

 For Facebook, a relationship with Itaú BBA can do more than line up Latin American buyers for its $10.6 billion initial public offering - the bank can also help spot potential takeover targets in Brazil, which trails only the U.S. in terms of active Facebook users.
 In recent months, venture capital funds have poured money into a range of Brazilian startups, from travel site ViajaNet to online auto parts retailer Connectparts.

-Itaú BBA's parent company, Itaú Unibanco (ITUB4.SA), is Brazil's top private sector lender and a leading money manager for the rich in the region.
+Itaú BBA's parent company, Itaú Unibanco, is Brazil's top private sector lender and a leading money manager for the rich in the region.

 "It is a bank that's modeled on the most traditional houses, that has been able to direct investment towards Brazil's fastest-growing sectors.
 They have presented themselves to foreign investors as the benchmark vehicle to bet on Brazil," said José Gonzáles, managing director at money manager SG Asset Management.